 The post-baccalaureate licensure program provides individuals holding a baccalaureate degree the opportunity to complete program requirements needed to earn an Initial Illinois Professional Educator License with an Early Childhood endorsement.
-Successful completion of the Illinois Test of Academic Proficiency is required before enrollment in methods courses.
 A passing score on Illinois Early Childhood Content Area Test must be submitted to the department office and to the Field Placement Office before they will be allowed to student teach.
 In addition, all candidates complete, submit, and receive a passing score on an edTPA portfolio and submit it in LiveText before completing student teaching.